 JWU is now offering all graduate degree programs, except for the master’s level education programs, on a semester calendar.

 The conversion to semesters will be completed in fall of 2020 for all undergraduate, continuing education and master’s level education programs offered at the university.
-This transition schedule also applies to programs offered through the College of Online Education.
+This transition schedule also applies to programs offered through the College of Professional Studies.

 We wanted to make sure that our students had all the information they need to make a smooth transition.